"Oh, boy, what flavor?"

 - The trains in "I Like Trains" produce rainbows.

-- Exactly What It Says on the Tin: The Pointless Button.
+- Exactly What It Says on the Tin: The Pointless Button, which when pressed, does indeed follow it's warning by doing absolutely nothing.

 - Exact Words: